PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 make px4_sitl gazebo-classic_rover__sonoma_raceway
 ```

-The video below shows that the location of the environment is aligned with the gazebo world:
+The video below shows that the location of the environment is aligned with the world:

 @[youtube](https://youtu.be/-a2WWLni5do)